StevieG47/TurtleBot-Roomba/README.md

 #### Bag File Playback
 - The bag file can be played back using *rosbag play*.
 Gazebo should not be running for the playback.
 To playback, open a terminal and run roscore, then open another terminal and navigate to the *.ros* directory.
-The sensor data will be publishd again like when the simulation was running.
+The sensor data will be published again like when the simulation was running.
 ```
 rosbag play File.bag
 ```